Numbers Chapter 7 Summary

 Discussion Questions for Numbers, Chapter 7

-2. Tied in with worship, the Tabernacle for Israel was also their avenue for their relationship with God and forgiveness of sin through multitudes of sacrifices.
+2. Tied in with worship, the Tabernacle for Israel was also their avenue for relationship with God and forgiveness of sin through multitudes of sacrifices.
 How is corporate worship in the local church also tied up with our personal relationship with God through the forgiveness of sin by sacrifice?
 What are some ways Christians can keep the work of Jesus Christ at the center of our worship together?

 3. God informs Moses in verse 5 that these gifts are acceptable for the service of the Tabernacle.
 Why was it important that these gifts were acceptable?
-What made Jesus the perfect acceptable sacrifice for our sin?
+What made Jesus the perfect and acceptable sacrifice for our sin?
 What are some ways to best communicate that Jesus was not just a good teacher, but was God and man who lived the perfect life to die for our sins?
 How would you approach someone you know personally who does not have faith in Jesus with these truths?

-4. Why were the “chiefs of the tribes” (v.2, ESV), one for each of the 12 tribes, the ones responsible for bringing the offering?
+4. Why were the “chiefs of the tribes” (v.
+2, ESV), one for each of the 12 tribes, the ones responsible for bringing the offering?
 Are you a leader responsible for others, whether at work, home, or elsewhere?
 How do you set the example for how to follow the Lord to those you lead?
 What do you do well?
 What are some areas you could improve on?

 6. Why did each tribe give the exact same thing?
 Why would a different offering not be accepted?
-Why is it important to stand by the exclusiveness of following Jesus, when there are many who believe there are multiple paths to God?
+Why is it important to stand by the exclusiveness of following Jesus when there are many who believe there are multiple paths to God?
 How do Christians best communicate God’s singular acceptable standard, Jesus Christ, when the thought of subjective truth is so prevalent in the world?

 8. Why is the offering of grain important to the Israelites who are wandering in the wilderness?
-How do Christians balance trusting and thanking God for our daily needs, while not simply treating God as a genie for our wants?
+How do Christians balance trusting and thanking God for our daily needs while not simply treating God as a genie for our wants?

 10. The sin offering was made on behalf of a specific sin.
 Why was it made here corporately?
 What part of the Christian life might the sin offering best correspond to?
 How might the ordeal and the effort of the sin offering in the Tabernacle inform the ordeal and effort Christians should make in their regular repentance from sin?
 How might you improve how you turn back to the Lord after a certain sin?